Frequently Asked Questions About L-1 Temporary Work Status

 The L-1 worker must have been continuously employed abroad for at least one of the last three years by the related employer outside the U.S., in a position meeting the L-1 definition of manager, executive or “specialized knowledge” employee.
 In some cases, the employer may be eligible to use a ‘blanket’ petition for multiple L-1 workers.
-The L-1 worker must meet the normal screening criteria for entering the U.S. or changing from another immigration status in the U.S. If a candidate has a history of immigration violations or criminal activities, the L-1 status may be denied.
+The L-1 worker must meet the normal screening criteria for entering the U.S. or changing from another immigration status in the U.S. If a candidate has a personal history of serious immigration violations or criminal activities, the L-1 status may be denied on that ground.

 5. How long is an L-1 status valid?

 Initial L-1 petitions may be approved for up to three years.
 If the U.S. entity is less than one year old, the initial period will be limited to one year.
 If there are material changes in the terms of employment or in the ownership or corporate structure of the employer or the related foreign entity during the petition period, the L-1 may become invalid.
 Also, changes in the legal relationship between the U.S. office and the overseas affiliate can affect the continued validity of L-1 status.
 If the employee engages in work activities not authorized on the petition, the employee is in violation of U.S. laws and potentially deportable.